Innovación y gestión de programas colaborativa y sincronizada para nuevos programas

 Recent innovations in LEDs has led to the development of many different types of lights to respond to market demand.
 Three kinds of designs are required to use LEDs as light sources: optical and heat dissipation designs and dimming circuit designs to create attractive lighting.
 Adopting simulations was essential to accomplishing these simultaneously.

-Before introducing Siemens PLM Software’s Simcenter STAR-CCM+™ software, part of the Simcenter™ portfolio, they used software for designing optics and a package that combined the finite element method (FEM) structural analysis for thermal design and electric field and heat transfer analysis.
+Before introducing Siemens Digital Industries Software’s Simcenter STAR-CCM+™ software, part of the Simcenter™ portfolio, they used software for designing optics and a package that combined the finite element method (FEM) structural analysis for thermal design and electric field and heat transfer analysis.
 They required fewer designs for attaching fins that were larger than needed for heat dissipation, thanks to this heat transfer analysis tool.
 However, they were not able to analyze thermal transfers between fluids and solids because there was no fluid analysis function.

 Moreover, light must not leak from a light fixture.
 Thus, housing vents are designed like a labyrinth.
 The key is to find a balance between shielding and cooling.
 Fluid flows cannot be analyzed with heat transfer analysis alone, and problems occurred with light designs that had been judged to be problem-free until the internal temperature ended up rising significantly.
 This served as the impetus for thinking about introducing high-end fluid analysis tools.